canonical/mir/doc/sphinx/architecture.md

 - Graphics and input code that is shared between platforms

 ## `/src/renderers` (with an "s"!)
 - The supported `Renderer` types.
-The renderer is used by the Compositor composite the final image.
+The renderer is used by the Compositor to build the final image.
-- Only GL is supported at the moment
+- Only GL is supported at the moment.

 ## `/src/renderer` (no "s")
-- Renderer code that is shared between renderers
+- Renderer code that is shared between renderers.

 ## `/src/wayland`
 - A subproject used to generate C++ classes from wayland protocol XML files.

 ## `/src/gl`
-- A short list of helpers for GL work
+- A short list of helpers for GL work.

 ## `/src/cookie`
-- Provides event timestamps for inputs events that are difficult to spoof
+- Provides event timestamps for inputs events that are difficult to spoof.

 ## `/src/common`
 - A library of common functionality that is used throughout the project, including things like loggers, clocks, executors, etc.